 Every state provides legal remedies for insurance policyholders that are exposed to bad faith tactics by their insurance company.
-The prevalence of such remedies is a testament to the propensity of insurance companies to delay, deny and lowball claims submitted by policyholders.
-Unfortunately, this remedy can be more difficult to employ in Florida than in other states because the Florida Supreme Court has ruled that there is no longer a common law first party bad faith cause of action available to Florida policyholders.
-Rather, an insured in Florida must rely entirely on the insurance bad faith statute (Section 624.155) enacted by the Florida legislature.
-Below is an overview of prerequisites to pursuing a bad faith claim against insurance companies in Florida under the civil remedy statute.
+The prevalence of such remedies is a testament to the propensity of insurance companies to delay, lowball, and/or deny claims submitted by policyholders.
+Unfortunately, this remedy can be more difficult to employ in Florida than in other states because there is no common law first party bad faith cause of action available to Florida policyholders.
+Rather, a first party insured in Florida must rely entirely on the insurance bad faith statute (Section 624.155 - Civil Remedy Statute) enacted by the Florida legislature.
+Below is an overview of the prerequisites to pursuing a first party bad faith claim against insurance companies in Florida under the civil remedy statute.

 First Party vs. Third Party Claims

 Section 624.155(a) and (b) articulates the types of conduct that may provide a basis for a civil action to be brought under the statute against an insurance company.
-The provisions set forth criteria for evaluating the actions of an insurance carrier to analyze whether the insured has acted honestly and fairly toward its policyholder with due regard for the policyholder’s interest.
-This language focusing on the treatment of policyholders by an insured has been used by the Florida Supreme Court in support of the proposition that this civil remedy is available in first party insurance disputes.
+The provisions set forth criteria for evaluating the actions of an insurance carrier to analyze whether the insurer has acted honestly and fairly toward its policyholder with due regard for the policyholder’s interest.

 Finding on Liability and Amount of Damages

-It is clearly established under Florida law that a policyholder cannot pursue a claim for extra-contractual bad faith damages under Section 624.155 until there has been a determination of coverage and calculation of damages.
-If a statutory bad faith claim is brought prior or simultaneous to such a determination, the bad faith cause of action will be considered premature.
+A policyholder cannot pursue a claim for extra-contractual bad faith damages under Section 624.155 until there has been a determination of coverage and calculation of damages.
+If a statutory bad faith claim is brought prior to or simultaneous to such a determination, the bad faith cause of action will be considered premature.